Jerry Sags: Late career (2001-2019)

-On January 4, 2010, The Nasty Boys made an appearance on Total Nonstop Action Wrestling's TNA Impact!, feuding with Team 3D.
+On January 4, 2010, the Nasty Boys made an appearance on Total Nonstop Action Wrestling's TNA Impact!, feuding with Team 3D.
 On the January 21 edition of Impact!, the Nasty Boys competed in their first match for TNA, defeating the team of Eric Young and Kevin Nash.
-At Against All Odds, The Nasty Boys defeated Team 3D in a tag team match, when Jimmy Hart made his return to the company and interfered in the match on the Nasty Boys' behalf.

-On the February 25 edition of Impact!, Team 3D defeated The Nasty Boys in a tables match with Jesse Neal interfering on Team 3D's behalf.
+At Against All Odds, the Nasty Boys defeated Team 3D in a tag team match, when Jimmy Hart made his return to the company and interfered in the match on the Nasty Boys' behalf.
+On the February 25 edition of Impact!, Team 3D defeated the Nasty Boys in a tables match with Jesse Neal interfering on Team 3D's behalf.
 The Nasty Boys and Hart continued their feud with Team 3D, defeating them and the returning Brother Runt, a replacement for Jesse Neal who The Nastys attacked prior to a six-man tag team match.
 After the match, Neal attacked the Nastys and helped Team 3D throw Sags through a table.

-On March 29, 2010, The Nasty Boys were released by TNA following an incident at a TNA function attended by Spike TV executives.
+On March 29, 2010, the Nasty Boys were released by TNA following an incident at a TNA function attended by Spike TV executives.

+From 2010 to 2019, Sags wrestled sporadically on the independent circuit, primarily in tag team matches with Knobbs.
+He wrestled the final match of his career on October 26, 2019.

+Professional wrestling style and persona

+As one-half of the Nasty Boys, Sags portrayed a "mohawked thug", "sweaty, toothless punk", and "tough degenerate".

+Sags wrestled in a brawling, "smash-mouth" style.
+His finishing move was a diving elbow drop.
+His signature moves included the "Pitstop" (where he would rub an opponents face in his armpit).
+As one-half of the Nasty Boys, his finisher was the "Trip to Nastyville": a running powerslam by Knobbs, followed by a diving elbow drop from Sags.

 Personal life

-Sags and his wife Laura have four children, daughters Chloe and Madison, and sons Seve and Jax.
-They reside in Treasure Island, Florida near Brian Knobbs and Hulk Hogan.
-Sags's sister-in-law Michelle was married to professional wrestler Dusty Rhodes.
+Saganowich and his wife Laura have four children, daughters Chloe and Madison, and sons Seve and Jax.
+They reside in Treasure Island, Florida near Brian Knobbs and Hulk Hogan until his death in July 2025.
+Saganowich's sister-in-law Michelle was married to professional wrestler Dusty Rhodes.

+In January 1994, Saganowich was stabbed during an altercation in Peoria, Illinois.
+Three people were subsequently arrested and charged with aggravated battery, armed violence, mob action with injury, and weapons violations.

-In 2011, Sags appeared in an episode of Man vs. Food in the show's Tampa, Florida episode, where he won his challenge.
+In 2011, Saganowich appeared in an episode of Man vs. Food in the show's Tampa, Florida episode, where he won his challenge.